Calueque: Angolan Civil War

 The area was of considerable strategic importance, providing the pretext for the initial 1975 South African military intervention in the Angolan Civil War when staff at the facility were threatened by guerrillas.
-Full intervention through Operation Savannah followed shortly afterwards.
+Full intervention through the SADF's Operation Savannah followed shortly afterwards.

 Throughout the Angolan Civil war Calueque remained continuously occupied by South African forces.
 In 1988, during the Battle of Cuito Cuanavale, the Cubans opened a second front against the South Africans and launched a massive ground offensive in the direction of Calueque.
 The area to the north of the dam became the scene of bloody fighting which proved to be a turning point in the war.
-On 27 June 1988, the South Africans retreated across the dam to South-West Africa and the same day Cuban MiG-23 fighters attacked the facilities.
+On 27 June 1988, Cuban MiG-23 fighters attacked the facilities.
 The first wave of aircraft bombed the bridge and sluice gates, killing South African soldiers in the process.
-Another wave bombed the pump and generator, while a third destroyed the pipeline to Ovamboland.
+Another wave bombed the pumps and generator, while a third destroyed the pipeline to Ovamboland.
 Significantly, one of the last bombs hit the position of South African soldiers nearby who had exited their Buffel troop carrier to watch the events unfold.
 The dam and pipelines were considerably damaged, rendering the scheme inoperable.
+The South Africans (SWATF, A Coy, 701Bn) were the last to leave, retreating over the bridge back into SWA on 29 June, after blowing up the ramparts that were built at the dam wall.